A Story of Inspiration: ‘My Hands Used to Pick Weeds; Now They Perform Brain Surgery’

 Although his impressive career in brain surgery and research is festooned with awards, accolades and notable research grants, Dr. Quiñones never loses sight of his main purpose: quality patient care.

-“Coming out of the operating room and waiting for a patient to wake up perfectly fine is the hardest part of what I do,” says Dr. Quiñones, an Assistant Professor of Neurosurgery, Oncology, Neuroscience, and Cellular and Molecular Medicine at the renowned Johns Hopkins University School of Medicine, Baltimore, MD.
+“Coming out of the operating room and waiting for a patient to wake up perfectly fine is the hardest part of what I do,” says Dr. Quiñones, Professor of Neurosurgery, Oncology, Neuroscience, and Cellular and Molecular Medicine at the renowned Johns Hopkins University School of Medicine, Baltimore, MD.
 “The most rewarding part is when I get to tell the family that everything is OK.”

 Dr. Q also directs the brain tumor surgery program at Johns Hopkins Bayview Medical Center and operates a lab that researches the role of stem cells in brain tumors and brain cancer.
 He performs more than 250 brain surgeries a year and has saved countless of lives, but it is apparent that he still feels fortunate, even humbled, by the role he plays as a brain surgeon.